Summer in Seoul - Hanyang University (in English) - ISEP Direct

 LIFE ABROAD

-Be the first to stay in Hanyang University’s brand-new on-campus residence hall.
-Relax in a double room with a private bathroom.
-Enjoy access to common areas, laundry facilities, and study spaces.
-Stay active with a gym conveniently located on the ground floor.
-Plan to bring your own bed linens, pillows, and cutlery for personal use—but no need for pots and pans, as cooking is not allowed in the dorms.
+Live on campus in a residence hall where you’ll share a double room and a private bathroom with one other student.
+Enjoy access to common areas, laundry facilities, study spaces, and a gym conveniently located on the ground floor.
+Plan to bring or buy your own bed linens, pillows, and cutlery for personal use — but no need for pots and pans, as cooking is not allowed in the dorms.
+Instead, you’ll rotate between campus cafeterias and nearby neighborhood eateries, making it easy to try Seoul favorites like bibimbap, tteokbokki, and Korean barbecue between classes and late-night outings.

 Explore Seoul